CBD for IBS: Can It Help?

 CBD also has pain-relieving effects which will be of use to people with IBS as they can often develop stomach cramps.
 So CBD could help tackle multiple symptoms.

-To check the THC content of an Oil, look at the Lab report that has been carried out which should be by a Third Party company to ensure it can be trusted.
+To check the THC content of Enhance's Oils, look at the Lab report that has been carried out which should be by a Third Party company to ensure it can be trusted.

 For more tips on choosing the best CBD Oil in the UK read our article here.